consensus-shipyard/ipc/scripts/deploy_subnet/README.md

 ```

 You can use then these keys with the `hoku` SDK and CLI by creating an `.env` file and sourcing it,
-or by setting the variable in your shell:
+or by setting the variables in your shell.
+Keep in mind a `NETWORK` variable is used by
+`fendermint` and `ipc-cli` but with a different value, so it's best to use separate terminal
+windows when using the `hoku` CLI.

 ```dotenv
 export NETWORK=localnet
 export PRIVATE_KEY=<private_key>
 ```

-You can now use `hoku` as normal, e.g., `hoku account deposit`, `hoku os create`, etc.
+You can now use `hoku` as normal, e.g., `hoku account deposit`, `hoku os create`, etc. Similarly,
+the SDK lets you use the `localnet` by explicitly initializing it with
+`hoku_sdk::network::Network::Localnet.init()`.